Shardul-NEU/AWS_Projects/README.md

   - Automated AWS resource tagging using Lambda Functions and Python, significantly increasing efficiency in infrastructure management.
   - Designed and implemented CI/CD pipelines using Docker and AWS CodePipeline, automating deployments and enhancing release quality.
   - Implemented a CDN setup for optimized content delivery and reduced latency for global users using AWS CloudFront and Lambda.
-  - Researched ways to develop a Developed a comprehensive Configuration Management Database (CMDB) using AWS Config, enabling streamlined asset tracking, configuration compliance, and enhanced visibility across a multi-account AWS environment.
+  - Developed a comprehensive Configuration Management Database (CMDB) using AWS Config, enabling streamlined asset tracking, configuration compliance, and enhanced visibility across a multi-account AWS environment.

 - **Associate Software Engineer at Hexaware Technologies (Jun 2021 – Aug 2022)**:
   - Established a demand-based, dynamically scaling AWS infrastructure using Terraform and Ansible, optimizing resource utilization.